vishakhadhonde9/Linux-/Session-6.md

 ## /proc -
 - Processes information.
 This directory also stores RAM and CPU related information.
 ## /dev -
 - /dev directory stores device information and their block files.
+## /tmp-
+- It stores temporary files.
+It stores temporary data for 10 days.
+## /proc-
+- Processes information.
+This directory also stores RAM and CPU related information